nodeshift/faas-js-runtime/README.md

   logLevel: 'info'
 }

-// My function directory is in ./function-dir start(require(`${__dirname}/function-dir/`), server => {
+// The function directory is in ./function-dir start(require(`${__dirname}/function-dir/`), server => {
   // The server is now listening on localhost:8080
-  // and the function will be invoked for each HTTP
+  // and the function defined in `function-dir/index.js`
+  // will be invoked for each HTTP
   // request to this endpoint.
   console.log('Server listening');